vedant713/CodeClausInternship_CustomerSegmentationTool/README.md

 ### 🏠 Key Features

-Interactive data input options (manual entry or CSV upload).
+-Interactive data input options (manual entry or CSV upload).
-Real-time application of K-Means clustering algorithm.
+-Real-time application of K-Means clustering algorithm.
-Visualizations such as scatter plots, dendrograms, or other relevant plots to illustrate clustering results.
+-Visualizations such as scatter plots, dendrograms, or other relevant plots to illustrate clustering results.
-Insights or summary statistics for each customer segment.
+-Insights or summary statistics for each customer segment.

 ## Install